 Randy painted houses for a living.
 In fact, he started a prosperous painting business that he built from the ground up.

-Randy came to Paz de Cristo for dinner and signed up for the Housing our Hero’s program through the City of Mesa.
-He met with a counselor from the Veteran’s Affairs (VA) on Friday and was approved for additional veteran’s benefits on Monday.
+Randy came to Paz de Cristo for dinner.
+He signed up for the Housing our Hero’s program through the City of Mesa.
+Randy met with a counselor from the Veteran’s Affairs (VA) on Friday and was approved for additional veteran’s benefits the following Monday.

 First, Randy was given transitional housing at Crossroads for two months.
 He got off the streets.
 During that time, Randy attended a series of classes on self-reliance, addiction and meditation.
 “These classes changed my life and my outlook,” Randy explained.